code1O/ai_automat/Readme.md

 > [!NOTE]
-> This project is found in buildment, so isn't not deployed yet
+> This project is found in buildment, so isn't deployed yet